DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 The Rénia Complex is located in the NW portion of the Saffray Lake area (Lafrance et al., 2014), where it forms a thrust sheet ~57 km long by 18 km wide.
 It is elongated in a NW-SE direction within the Rachel-Laporte Lithotectonic Domain.

 Dating of a tonalitic gneiss sample, previously assigned to the Moyer Complex, yielded an early Neoarchean age of ~2883 Ma and a Paleoproterozoic metamorphic age of ~1793 Ma related to the New Quebec Orogenesis (Machado et al., 1989).
-Dating of a muscovite granitic gneiss sample of the Rénia Complex yielded a late Neoarchean age of ~2692 Ma and confirmed metamorphism around 1790 Ma.
-Archean ages are interpreted as those of gneiss protoliths and suggest a geological context similar to that of the Archean craton of the Superior Province, directly west of the Labrador Trough, where ancient tonalites are cut by younger granitic plutons (Simard et al., 2008).
+Dating of a muscovite granitic gneiss sample of the Rénia Complex (outcrop 2012-MS-0063) yielded a late Neoarchean age of ~2692 Ma and confirmed metamorphism around 1790 Ma.
+Archean ages are interpreted as those of gneiss protoliths and are similar to those obtained in the Ungava Complex, in the Baleine Lithotectonic Domain.

 Does not apply.